Date: 2 Jan 1943

 However, her body was later exhumed from Warwick Cemetery on 17 May 1943 after the coroner received an anonymous letter from the Pearl Assurance Company that they had received.
-In their letter to the coroner the Pearl Assurance Company wrote that a full enquiry should be made into the matter before they made a payment.
-It was noted that when Anne Lewis had been examined in March 1941 by a doctor with a view to taking out a policy, that she had told the doctor that she had had six confinements and two miscarriages and that it was in regard to those circumstances that they felt that an investigation should be carried out and they later also contacted the Leamington Police regarding the matter who also made enquiries.
+In their letter to the coroner the Pearl Assurance Company wrote that a full enquiry should be made into the matter detailed in the letter before they made a payment.
+It was noted that when Anne Lewis had been examined in March 1941 by a doctor with a view to taking out a policy, that she had told the doctor that she had had six confinements and two miscarriages and that it was in regard to those circumstances and the letter that they felt that an investigation should be carried out.
+They also contacted the Leamington Police regarding the matter who also made enquiries.

 The letter read, 'Dear Sirs, With reference to the claim made by Annie Lewis's husband on the death of his wife, Annie Lewis, late of 28 Warwick Place, Leamington, full enquiries should be made into this matter before payment is made.
 I state that it is an established fact that Mrs Lewis's death was caused through using an instrument on herself to cause a miscarriage, all done with her husband's knowledge and consent.
 The later Mrs Lewis's sister and parents have quarrelled over this matter with Annie Lewis's husband, naturally blaming him for instigating and consenting'.

 When the coroner was informed, a warrant for Anne Lewis's exhumation was ordered and a post-mortem arranged, with her body being exhumed on 17 May 1943.
 The coroner noted that the reason for the exhumation was to ascertain the cause of death.